-A Director need not be a member of the General Partner or a Limited Partner; however, a majority of the Directors comprising the Board of Directors must meet the independence standards required of directors who serve on a board of directors established by the Securities Exchange Act of 1934 (the "Exchange Act") and the rules and regulations of the U.S. Securities and Exchange Commission (the "Commission") thereunder and by the National Securities Exchange on which the common units are listed or admitted to trading (or if no such National Securities Exchange).
+A Director need not be a member of the General Partner or a Limited Partner; however, a majority of the Directors comprising the Board of Directors must meet the independence standards required of directors who serve on a board of directors established by the Securities Exchange Act of 1934 (the "Exchange Act") and the rules and regulations of the U.S. Securities and Exchange Commission (the "Commission") thereunder and by the National Securities Exchange on which the common units are listed or admitted to trading (or if no such National Securities Exchange, the New York Stock Exchange).